17-Day Transatlantic Cruise

 Malaga

 We visited the famous Alhambra Palace (a World Heritage UNESCO site) at our stop in Malaga.
-This excursion was booked with Spain Day Tours Top-Day-Tours Group.
+We booked this excursion with Spain Day Tours Top-Day-Tours Group.
 Steve and I boarded a tour bus for a long ride to Granada through the Andalusian countryside.

-We were turned over to a guide at the Palace, who provided us with a handheld audio device and earbuds to listen to the guide’s commentary.
+We were assigned a guide at the Palace, who gave us a handheld audio device and earbuds to listen to the guide’s commentary.
 This was an interesting and enjoyable history lesson for me.
-The palace and Generalife Gardens were very crowded—there were lots and lots of tourists.
+The Palace and Generalife Gardens were very crowded—there were lots and lots of tourists.

 The Alhambra, a gorgeous Muslim palace, was built as a small fortress in 899 AD, rebuilt in the mid-13th century, converted to a royal palace in 1333, became the Royal Court of Ferdinand and Isabella, and was renovated again in 1526.
-More information can be found on Wikipedia.
+You can find more information on Wikipedia.

 I was fascinated to connect the American author Washington Irving (Rip Van Winkle, Legend of Sleepy Hollow) to Tales of the Alhambra, a series of essays and stories written in 1829 during the time he camped out in the mostly empty Alhambra.
 I vaguely remember reading this many years ago, but now I have a new copy to read.